nicolacritten/ucl_gis_msc/README.md

 * Coursework 1 - The first assignment of this module involved selecting a topic for the database system to be created around.
 This topic is then described and a fully documented conceptual UML E-R diagram was created. ([pdf](https://github.com/nicolacritten/ucl_gis_msc/blob/master/pdfs/SpatialDatabases1.pdf))

 * Coursework 2 - The second assignment built upon the first assignment and involved designing the system described in the first assignment.
-Additionally, a short essay assessing the capabilities of NoSQL databases was written. ([pdf](https://github.com/nicolacritten/ucl_gis_msc/blob/master/pdfs/SpatialDatabases2.pdf))
+Additionally, a short essay assessing the capabilities of NoSQL databases was written. ([sql code](https://github.com/nicolacritten/ucl_gis_msc/blob/master/CEGEG129/SQL-SCRIPTS.sql), [pdf](https://github.com/nicolacritten/ucl_gis_msc/blob/master/pdfs/SpatialDatabases2.pdf))

 ### CEGEG075 - Image Understanding